Lupin3000/rfcat-training/docs/important-notes.md

 ## Limitations of Modulation

-Mostly everything is limited:

 - data rates up to 500 kbps
 - MSK is only supported for data rates above 26 kBaud
 - GFSK, ASK and OOK is only supported for data rate up until 250 kBaud
-- MSK cannot be used if Manchester encoding/decoding is enabled

 [Go back](./readme.md)